 Born in 1977 in Austria he was introduced to the drums in his

-moved to Vienna, travelled to Africa and China, spent a few
+around Linz, then moves to Vienna, travels to Africa and China,

 His current projects include the drum solo project 15 8 SLUM, Xenofox with Olaf Rupp, Der Dritte Stand with Matthias Müller and Matthias Bauer, and Ohlmeier / Khroustaliov / Fischerlehner.
 He also plays or has played with Gorilla Mask, Joke Lanz, Mia Dyberg, Zsolt Sőrés, Julie Sassoon, Fiium Shaarrk, Tonia Reeh in La Tourette, Tristan Honsinger, Matthias Schubert, Andreas Willers, Frank Paul Schubert, Erste Stufe Haifisch and many more.